 Our Compensation Committee has selected Compensia, Inc. ("Compensia"), a national compensation consulting firm, to serve as its compensation advisor to advise on executive compensation matters.
-During 2022, we engaged Compensia to assess the competitiveness of our current executive compensation levels, including with respect to executive non-equity and equity compensation.
+During 2023, we utilized information previously provided by Compensia in 2022 to advise on executive compensation matters, including with respect to executive non-equity and equity compensation.
 Compensia did not provide any services to our company other than the consulting services provided to the Compensation Committee.

 The Compensation Committee reviews the objectivity and independence of the advice provided by Compensia on executive compensation matters in the years in which it engages Compensia.
-With respect to the services provided in 2022, the Compensation Committee evaluated Compensia's engagement, and based on the six factors for assessing independence and identifying potential conflicts of interest that are set forth in Exchange Act Rule 10C-1(b)(4), Rule 5605(d)(3)(D) of the NASDAQ Marketplace Rules, and such other factors as were deemed relevant under the circumstances, determined that its relationship with Compensia and the work of Compensia on behalf of the Compensation Committee did not raise any conflict of interest, and that Compensia is independent.
+For years in which the Compensation Committee engages Compensia, the Compensation Committee evaluates Compensia's engagement based on the six factors for assessing independence and identifying potential conflicts of interest that are set forth in Exchange Act Rule 10C-1(b)(4), Rule 5605(d)(3)(D) of the NASDAQ Marketplace Rules, and such other factors as are deemed relevant under the circumstances.
+The Compensation Committee did not undertake this review in 2023.